 But most of us don’t use it.
-Since 1582, nearly everyone around the world has converted to the Gregorian calendar.
-However, chronologists usually give the dates of astronomical events that occur before the introduction of the Gregorian calendar on October 15, 1582, by the Julian calendar date.
+After its inception on October 15, 1582, more and more people slowly but surely came to adopt the Gregorian calendar, which is now used nearly everywhere worldwide.
+However, it’s important to keep in mind that chronologists give the dates of astronomical events that occurred before the introduction of the Gregorian calendar by the Julian calendar date.
 For instance, equinoxes and solstices and any lunar and solar eclipses happening before October 15, 1582, are dated by the Julian calendar.

-The transition from Julian calendar to Gregorian calendar wasn’t quick or easy, but it was needed.
+The transition from Julian calendar to Gregorian calendar wasn’t quick or easy, but the more accurate calendar eventually prevailed.
 In the old calendar system, there was an accumulated discrepancy between the calendar dates and the actual time of the Northern Hemisphere’s spring equinox.
 Pope Gregory decreed that October 4, 1582, on the Julian calendar was to be followed by October 15, 1582, in the newly established Gregorian calendar.

-That transition is what’s illustrated by the calendar at the top of this post.
+That transition is illustrated by the calendar below:

 But not everyone converted all at once.
 England, for example, with its large empire and separate church kept its separate calendar, too – the Julian calendar – for another two centuries.
 But, as explained on mentalfloss.com:

 Eventually, Britain adopted the new Gregorian calendar – the calendar we use today – with its Calendar (New Style) Act of 1750.
-That adoption – promoted the English calendar riots of 1752!
+According to some, that adoption prompted the English calendar riots of 1752: Give us our 11 days! – the English calendar riots of 1752.

 Here’s a bit more about why the new Gregorian calendar was so sorely needed.
 The Northern Hemisphere’s spring equinox is supposed to fall on or near March 21 every year.
 However, the discrepancy between the Julian calendar and the spring equinox put the calendar out of step with the seasons.
 In the year 1582, for instance, the spring equinox came on March 10 by the Julian calendar.